Academics

 Online Syllabus

-Key policy questions will be explored, such as: Are additional traffic lanes an effective solution to congestion?
-How do environmental policies impact low-income communities?
-Is the sharing economy genuinely beneficial for sustainability?
-Through qualitative (systems thinking) and quantitative (system dynamics) methods, students will examine policy resistances and identify leverage points that can lead to more effective and sustainable decision-making.
+We'll tackle big questions like: Do more traffic lanes reduce congestion?
+How do environmental policies affect low-income communities?
+Is the sharing economy genuinely sustainable?
+Students will use qualitative (systems thinking) and quantitative (system dynamics) tools to analyze policy challenges and find leverage points for better decision-making.